 TEAR also supports projects that assist street children, people living with HIV and AIDS, women in prostitution and people recovering from substance abuse.
 These projects should be built on appropriate harm reduction and rehabilitation strategies.
 Such projects fall under TEAR’s Care, Recovery and Rehabilitation Projects Policy and are limited to five years’ funding.

 TEAR Australia encourages its partners to incorporate advocacy activities into development projects.
 Advocacy is intended to influence the behaviour and decisions of individuals, groups, companies and governments whose actions affect poor and marginalised communities.
-While priority is given to strategies that strengthen communities to conduct their own advocacy, TEAR also supports partners in specific research and campaigning activities intended to influence government and corporate policies and resource allocations in favour of the poorest and most marginalised people.
+Priority is given to strategies that strengthen communities to conduct their own advocacy.
+TEAR also supports partners in specific research and campaigning activities intended to influence government and corporate policies and resource allocations in favour of the poorest and most marginalised people.

 TEAR recognises that advocacy can be a long process requiring patience and perseverance and that change resulting from advocacy projects can be more complex to understand than from community development projects.
 Even so, advocacy projects need clearly defined goals and indicators to allow partners to assess the impact of their activities over specified time frames.